 Madagascar currently has 277,567 ha of mangroves remaining, of which 98% are found along the west coast.
 These mangroves contribute US\$530 million per year to the national economy of Madagascar and sustain the livelihoods of >2 million coastal people.
 The country has seen a consistent decline in the extent of its mangroves until 2016, with an overall net loss of 8,526 ha over 20 years (1996-2016).
 Since 2016, however, there has been significant net gains (1,449 ha) following coordinated restoration efforts at various sites.
 The main socioeconomic drivers of mangrove loss in Madagascar have been the uncontrolled wood collection for charcoal production, firewood & timber and the clearing of land for agricultural use.
 Madagascar's mangroves store in the order of 41 to 74% of the country's total annual fossil fuel CO2 emissions.
 An estimated total of ~303 Mt CO2e is currently stored in the country's mangrove biomass and sediment.
 Some 35% (98,000 ha) of Madagascar's mangroves are currently being managed by communitybased organisations in >40 Locally Managed Marine Areas (LMMA's) with promising results.
-Potential for mangrove restoration in Madagascar is relatively high, with at least 8,039 ha available for restoration along the angroves matter to every one of us.
-They protect our tropical coastlines, provide us with food and support the livelihoods of people living by the sea.
+Potential for mangrove restoration in Madagascar is relatively high, with at least 8,039 ha available for restoration along the west coast.
+This offers opportunities to scale up ongoing rehabilitation efforts with guidance from the restoration potential map.
+There is need to secure sustainable financing through carbon credit schemes, improve the mangrove conservation framework and regulations, strengthen law enforcement efforts, find ways to ensure greater equity in benefit sharing from mangrove resource use, and scale up ongoing restoration efforts in Madagascar.